1. Rosleague Manor, Co. Galway

 The View: Over Lough Corrib in Connemara

 Clare Island stands guard at the entrance to Clew Bay, off Ireland’s western Atlantic coast.
 For almost two centuries, the island’s lighthouse has been a nautical landmark perched high on the craggy cliffs, watching over Achill, Westport and beyond.
-Clare Island Lighthouse is a retreat like no other, a special place where guests are free to while away their time in solitude or to enjoy mingling and socialising in the welcoming warmth of the kitchen, drawing room or library.
+Clare Island Lighthouse is a retreat like no other, a unique spot where guests are free to while away their time in solitude or to enjoy mingling and socialising in the welcoming warmth of the kitchen, drawing room or library.

 The View: Over the Atlantic Ocean